MV-Automation/MV_Pandemic_Solution/RaspberryPi/README.md

 ![Image ofRTSP setting](
 https://github.com/MV-Automation/MV_Pandemic_Solution/blob/main/img/rtsp_set.png)

+##### Add a promotional image
+1. Add a promotional image to the img/ directory located in the repo, which contains all the images with the instructions for the interface.

 ##### Create the AmazonKeys.py and config.py files
 1. The interface needs to files in order to work: AmazonKeys.py and config.py.
 AmazonKeys.py contains the AWS access and secret keys in order to upload the images to the cloud and config.py contains the URL for the MV camera's RTSP stream and the file path for a promotional image to be showed while the users wait for the results.
 The repo comes with example files with the structure for both of them.
 Create new files with these names and copy this structure, replacing the values with the correct ones.